 Solve extra questions along with important questions for class 9 Maths to have a better practice and brief revision before the examination.
 The questions in chapter 7, triangles, are majorly based on congruency or similarity of triangles.
-Solving these questions will give students an idea of type of questions asked during the exam.
+Solving these questions will give students an idea of the types of questions asked in the exam.

 - Important 2 Marks Questions for CBSE 9th Maths

 - Important 3 Marks Questions for CBSE 9th Maths